Exploring the Benedictine Way

 Explore how the Benedictine monastic life can be lived by ordinary people seeking God in their everyday lives.
 This nine-month cohort program begins with a retreat, followed by nine months of intensive remote instruction and a concluding retreat.

-Over the last several years a number of volunteers, oblates and employees have intentionally moved to the local area around St. Gertrude’s in order to be closer to the Monastery and to live, work or volunteer there.
+Over the last several years, a number of volunteers, oblates and employees have intentionally moved to the local area around St. Gertrude’s in order to be closer to the Center for Benedictine Life and to live, work or volunteer at the monastery.
 The group gathers several times a year for fellowship and formation in Benedictine values and practices.

-The Monastery of St. Gertrude is pioneering a new way for women to live Benedictine, monastic life outside of the traditional requirements of Roman Catholic religious life.
+The Center for Benedictine Life at the Monastery of St. Gertrude is pioneering a new way for women to live Benedictine, monastic life outside of the traditional requirements of Roman Catholic religious life.
 The emerging community of the Benedictine Cohousing Companions (BCC) offers women the chance to create a new form of monastic community in the midst of an existing women’s monastery.

 Our employees are extremely dedicated to our mission and find the monastery an excellent place to work.
-We consider our employees an integral part of our broader monastic community and have very low turnover.
-Our employees consider themselves committed to mission and ministry.
+The Center for Benedictine Life at the Monastery of St. Gertrude considers the employees an integral part of the broader monastic community.
+Come, join us!